-- 180 g kamut flour, or all-purpose flour
+- kamut flour, you could replace with all-purpose flour

 - In a bowl, add the sugar and one egg at a time, whisking until the mixture is foamy and fluffy.

 - Lastly, in another bowl, mix the kamut and almond flours with the salt, cinnamon, and baking powder.
-Add this flour mixture to the wet mixture.
+Add the flour mixture to the wet mixture.
 Stir gently with a spatula until combined.